evelynh037/data-investigation-model/README.md

-# Recipe labeling specifically for label "Dietary"
-# Predict if the recipe would be labled as "dietary" or not.
+# Recipe labeling specifically for label "Dietary" - If the recipe would be labled as "dietary" ?

 ## Framing the Problem